 Hopefully the information you are searching for can be found here.
-If not; Please feel free to email us directly at [email protected] Remember: The Information on this website is updated as needed and as such the information on this website is not guaranteed.
+If you still have questions after reading this page, please feel free to email us directly at ASHAMaryland@gmail.com Remember: The Information on this website is updated as needed and may not be guaranteed.
 Please check back for updates or changes and feel free to send us an email with any questions.

 ~ Keep other pets at a distance for at least a few days to over a week and let small children get to know your pet gradually and only under adult supervision.